pollythepocket/CS480_final_project/assignments/hw3/README.md

 - **DO NOT MODIFY ANY CASE OF THE ENTITY NAMES OR ATTRIBUTE NAMES**

 ## Gradescope submission instructions
-- Submit the SQL files on Gradescope.
+- Submit the completed theory assignment PDF file and completed SQL files on Gradescope.
+- Total 150 points for undergrads and 130 points for grads
 - We will grade the DDL parts manually.
 - For the DML parts, you will see `test_case_task_<TASK_NUMBER> (test_SQL_Queries.TestFunctions) (10/10)` if it passes the testcase.
 - If you have Gradescope access issue, send a message with your First name, Last name, and UIC email address.
 We will add you manually.